skyformat99/udp2raw-tunnel/README.md

 all 3 modes work in NAT environment
 ### Encrpytion and Anti-Replay
 encrypt your traffic with aes128cbc,protects data integrity by md5 or crc32,protect replay attack with an anti-replay window smiliar to ipsec/openvpn.
-### Simulated TCP by raw socket
+### Simulated TCP Connection
 simulated 3-way hand-shake,simluated seq ack_seq implemented.
 Simluated tcp options:MSS,sackOk,TS,TS_ack,wscale. provides real-time delivery ,no tcp over tcp problem when using openvpn.
 ### Connnection Recover
-After connection is timeouts,the client will re-connect.if re-connection is successful,the previous connection will be recovered,and all old udp connections will stay vaild.
+After connection timeouts,the client will re-connect.if re-connection is successful,the previous connection will be recovered,and all old udp conversations will stay vaild.
 ### Multiplexing
-one client supports multi udp connections,all of those traffice will share one raw connection
+one client supports multi udp connections,all of those traffic will share one raw connection
 ### Multiple Client Support
 one server supports multi client.not needed to deploy a server for each client
 # Getting Started
 ### Prerequisites
-linux host,root access.  if you want to use it on window,you can use vmware bridged mode.
+linux host,root access.  if you want to use it on window,you can use VMware in bridged mode.
 ### Installing
 download binary release from https://github.com/wangyu-/udp2raw-tunnel/releases
 ### Running